Frequently Asked Questions

 What are therapy sessions like?

-Therapy sessions are typically just under an hour long.
-At the beginning it involves the therapist and client getting to know each other, and figuring out what your goals for therapy would be (i.e. decrease anxiety, decrease conflict, overcome burnout, etc.).
-Sessions can then involve talking through how to address those issues- both the source of the issue and how it presents in your day to day life.
+My therapy sessions are typically just under an hour long.
+At the beginning it involves you and I getting to know each other, and figuring out what you’d like to get out for therapy would (i.e. have less worries, be able to talk with your partner better).
+Sessions will then involve talking through how to address those issues- both the where your concerns come from and how it comes out in your day to day life.

 Therapy is *kind of* expensive.
 Why should I spend the money on it?